Corporate blog SEO: How to optimize blog posts for organic search

 While there are plenty of ranking factors when it comes to content SEO, let’s review the concept and just a few to get you started.
 If you are creating blog content that is only relevant to a certain area, then geographic location will be a major factor in users’ searches.
 However, if you are not, then you will be competing globally, which is more challenging, but more rewarding if you manage to succeed.

 The most important factors include keywords and backlink channels.
-These are the two primary factors that Google will be looking for, with the quality of your website and blog content being next.
+These are the 2 primary factors that Google will be looking for, with the quality of your website and blog content being next.

 1. Using the proper keywords